 - 8 ounces sliced button mushrooms

 - While the quinoa cooks, heat your oil on medium high in a medium skillet.
-Add the garlic, onion, and mushroom and cook, stirring, until the onions turn translucent and the mushrooms soften.
+Add the garlic, onion, and mushroom and cook, stirring, until the onions turn translucent and the mushrooms soften, 5-7 minutes.
+You can add 2 tablespoons of water to the pan, if things start to stick (see notes).

-- Add the asparagus, thyme, and sage, and cook until the asparagus turns bright green.
+- Add the asparagus, thyme, and sage, and cook until the asparagus turns bright green, 3-5 minutes (see note).

-- Toss the quinoa and veggies together in a large serving bowl, and eat up!
+- Toss the quinoa and veggies together in a large serving bowl with the lemon juice, and eat up!